Self-Hosted Installation

 Connection string

-Set DATABASE_URL in docker-compose/.env before running install.sh:
+Set DATABASE_URL in compose/.env before running install.sh:

 DATABASE_URL=postgresql://agledger:<PASSWORD>@your-cluster.cluster-xxx.us-west-2.rds.amazonaws.com:5432/agledger?sslmode=require